OggiDanailov/class_January_2018/week8/day2/day1.md

  - has_many
  - belongs_to
+ User
+ has_many :posts
+ Post
+ belongs_to :user

  - has_one
  - belongs_to
+ User
+ has_one :subject
+ Subject
+ belongs_to :user

  -  in which model do I want the foreign key to be?
 In fact, this is the slight difference between has_one and belongs_to in Ruby on Rails.
  -  belongs_to means that the foreign key is in the table for this class.
 So belongs_to can ONLY go in the class that holds the foreign key.
  -  has_one means that there is a foreign key in another table that references this class.
 So has_one can ONLY go in a class that is referenced by a column in another table.